 Zoe Broersma was born and raised in the lower mainland of British Columbia and after several stints in other towns and provinces she is eager to return to BC.
 Having been born at home, midwifery has always been a part of her life.
 She studied biology and psychology, completing a Bachelor of Science degree at the University of Victoria.
 Zoe's interest in women's health and childbirth, combined with a desire to do something tangible and hands on, brought Zoe back to midwifery.
 She received her midwifery training at McMaster University and grew immeasurably through her placements with different healthcare providers, but most importantly through her interactions with birthing families.
 Zoe feels very privileged to be a small part of such momentous transitions in the lives of women and families.

 Zoe joined the Family Health Clinic midwifery group practice in October 2014 and looks forward to being involved in your midwifery care.
-As of November 2018 Zoe is currently on a maternity leave and will return to join her midwifery team in the Fall of 2019.
+Zoe was on a maternity leave as of November 2018, and has rejoined her midwifery team in September 2019.